D-I-Projects/ServerBuilder/README.md

 For sure that's not everything what our program does, just download it and have a look at it by yourself!

 More Infos are in the README's, if you've got questions just ask us by direct messages @iv32. or @wfxey.
 In the case that you cant sent us a message ask it on our Minecraft Server https://discord.gg/t4mYGbErAn.
 Please don't directly judge us if we've got something wrong with Licenses.
-Again, if you contact us we will directly change the issue!
+Again, if you contact us we will directly solve the issue!

 ## D&I Logo